stackunit/codeigniter/README.md

 https://github.com/codeigniter4/CodeIgniter4

-1. MVC Structure
+1. What is Framework ?

+2. What Is MVC ?
+3. How To Setup Codeigniter
-2. Codeigniter File Structure
+4. Codeigniter Directory Structure
+5. Codeigniter Controler
+6. Codeigniter Routing
+7. Codeigniter View
+8. Codeigniter Model
 <hr>

 <pre>